msedaghatpour/ExtractFlora/README.md

-# ExtractFlora 1.0:
+# ExtractFlora 1.0: A pipeline for transforming a flora into a database for ecological and evolutionary study

 Version 1.0 of ExtractFlora pipeline.
 This first version is a "soft launch" to accompany Chapter 1 of Sedaghatpour, (2024).

 Sedaghatpour, M. (2024).
-Spatial and phylogenetic insights into floristic diversity across the mediterranean Bilad al Sham [Doctoral dissertation, University of California, Berkeley].
+Spatial and phylogenetic insights into floristic diversity across the mediterranean Bilad al Sham [Unpublished doctoral dissertation].
+University of California, Berkeley.

 Important dependencies / prereqs: